Skip to main content

 bluesky makes it easy to work with the powerful Firehose API.

-The Firehose API in AT Protocol allows you to get all events that occur on a specific service, such as bsky.social, in real time.
+The Firehose API in AT Protocol allows you to get all events that occur on a specific service, such as bsky.network, in real time.
 This powerful and long-lived API can be used to calculate statistics using real-time data, develop interesting interactive BOTs, etc.

 Using bluesky to access the Firehose API is very simple, just execute the subscribeRepos method provided by the SyncService as shown in the following example.
 Also, user authentication is not required to access the Firehose API.